Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows: Discussion

 We employ here a technique known in the literature as \textit{ unrolled training} or \textit{trajectory learning}~\cite{brandstetter-arxiv-2022}, which consists of applying the model to make predictions up to $L_T$ consecutive time steps at training time, backpropagating the gradients through all (or just a few of) such time steps.
 We weight the contributions of each of these time steps in the loss, giving more importance to shorter-term predictions, following the same approach as put forward in Ref.~\cite{xue2024card}.
 We thus train the model on the following error metric, with $\mathrm{MSE}$ defined for a generic observable $\bm{g}$ as

 where $\bm{\tilde{g}}_i$ is the prediction of the model, and weights $w_i$ decay exponentially with rate factor $\gamma$ as \mbox{$w_i = \exp(-\gamma i / L_t)$}.
 The unroll horizon $L_t$ should be chosen on the order of the Kolmogorov time, such that one can expect to be able to make predictions that are point-wise accurate on this time scale, minimizing the mean-squared error.
-Optimization is done with stochastic gradient decent using the Adam optimizer and with early stopping based on test loss to avoid overfitting.
+Optimization is done with stochastic gradient descent using the Adam optimizer and with early stopping based on validation loss to avoid overfitting.

 The full choice of all hyper-parameters employed in this work is provided in Tab.~\ref{tab:hyper}.
-Moreover, in Appendix~\ref{app:ablation}, we report an analysis of the impact of memory lenghts and unroll horizon parameters.
+Moreover, in SI Appendix~A, we report an analysis of the impact of memory lenghts and unroll horizon parameters.